-- a) In that day five cities in Egypt will speak the language of Canaan and swear allegiance to the LORD Almighty.
-One of them will be called the City of Destruction (Isa.
+- a) "In that day, five cities in Egypt will speak the language of Canaan and swear allegiance to the LORD Almighty.
+One of them will be called the City of Destruction" (Isa.
 19:18). - b) Since earthly conditions then will be like the original creation (Isa.
-65-66), it is likely that the same language will be used as well.
+65-66), the same language will also likely be used.
 This would argue that the original language was Hebrew.